icpc/ccs-specs/Contest_API.md

 ### Endpoints

+Contests are accessible at the `contests` endpoint, and objects within each contest are accessible at endpoints named `contests/<id>/<type-name>`.
 All endpoints return `application/json` and support `GET`.
 Collection endpoints (without a trailing `/<id>`) return a JSON array; single-object endpoints return a single JSON object.
 Properties returned are as specified by